openedx/docs.openedx.org/source/educators/references/course_development/add_edit_in_outline.rst

 For information about adding content to a unit, see :ref:`Developing Course Components`.

-.. the following note is for prerequisite exams, which are currently released in open edx only and not on edx.org.  when they are available on edx.org, this note should no longer be conditionalized.

   .. note::
   If you want to require an entrance exam for your course, you also create
     the exam in the course outline.
 Before you can create an exam, you must